 Medical Student Education

-The Department of Orthopaedic Surgery participates in the medical education curriculum for third- and fourth-year medical students at IU School of Medicine through a clerkship program and electives.
+The Department of Orthopaedic Surgery participates in the medical education curriculum for third- and fourth-year medical students at Indiana University School of Medicine through a clerkship program and electives.

 Orthopaedic Surgery Clerkship

 The Orthopaedic Clinical Elective (93LA710), a surgical specialty course, emphasizes clinical evaluation, diagnostic testing, diagnoses and treatment plan for patients presenting in a typical clinical setting.
 Students are involved with operative intervention as well.
 IU School of Medicine medical students can arrange this elective to gain the clinical exposure most beneficial to their career goals.
 For example, they can spend the month at one location or divide their time to experience two-to-four services.
 Clinical assignments are made based on availability and student preferences.

 This one-month elective focusing on Surgery of the Hand Elective (93LA716) offers exposure to common and complex hand and upper extremity conditions.
 Third- and- fourth-year medical students enrolled in this course see patients in both an office and operational setting and become acquainted with management of hand injuries as well as surgical reconstruction of hand deformities, congenital malformations and disease.
 Anatomy, methods of examination, diagnosis and patient management are reviewed with clinical application on a large volume of patients.
 This elective is comprised of 50 percent clinical and 50 percent operation room experience, and training takes place at IU Health hospitals as well as Indiana Hand Center and St. Vincent Hospital.